If your social media strategy still doesn’t have LinkedIn, it could be time to think again.

 NOTE: You currently can’t record or edit your name pronunciation on the LinkedIn desktop site.
 It can only be possible on LinkedIn iOS and Android mobile apps.

 LinkedIn was not started as a typical social network.
 But more people especially youth are using the platform to connect and engage with fellow professionals.

 These expressions have been specially designed with LinkedIn’s professional updates in mind.
-For example, to welcome a new team member; announce your connection’s promotion; or reflect on a strong financial quarter can be perfectly expressed by the celebrate reaction.
+For example, welcoming a new team member; announcing your connection’s promotion, or reflecting on a strong financial quarter can be perfectly expressed by the celebratory reaction.